 Our goal is to explain your rights and outline your options when faced with a termination.

-Termination/Dismissal Law Services In Surrey & Vancouver
+Termination/Dismissal Law Services In Vancouver & Surrey

 Termination or dismissal is an action taken by the employer to end the employment relationship.
 Employers have the basic right to terminate the employment of an employee, but along with that right come responsibilities and obligations.
 Our goal is to explain your rights and outline your options when faced with a termination.